miamtech/mealz-documentation/docs/web_ssr/set-up-and-usage/basket-synchronization.md

 > :warning: This method needs to be called **before you send to the library the cart reset on your side** or else, Mealz will empty the basket before sending the event to our analytics, which means we will not be able to inform you of Mealz' impact on your sales

-- The last method is a little more complicated.
+- The last method is a bit more complex.
 When Mealz will want to send you the products to update in the user's cart, the library will need a way to send those products to you.
 The simplest way of achieving this is having a method that you can pass a callback to, so we can call this callback anytime products need to be added / removed.
   To do this, you will need to call `definePushProductsToBasket(pushProductsToBasket: (products: ComparableProduct[]) => void): void;`